- Develop the skills and knowledge needed to become a Public Health Practitioner who can lead, develop and evaluate public health projects

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

-- Flexibility of course via on campus and online delivery, with dedicated on campus and online tutors.
+- Flexibility of study via on-campus and online delivery, with dedicated on campus and online tutors

 - Attainment of a holistic overview of public health